Ultikynnys/Ultikynnys.github.io/README.md

    - Same carousel functionality as programming projects
    - Great for showing different angles or details of 3D work

+### Game Projects
+1. **Single Images**
+   - Use relative paths to your game screenshot or promotional image files
+   - Supported formats: JPG, PNG
+   - Recommended size: 16:9 aspect ratio for consistency

+2. **Multiple Images**
+   - Use array format: `[screenshot1.jpg, screenshot2.jpg, ...]`
+   - Same carousel functionality as programming projects
+   - Great for showing different angles or details of the game

 ## Project Tags and Features

 ### Programming Projects